 Combine Your Avios Via Avios.com

-The easiest way to transfer your Avios among programs is through the Avios.com website using your AerClub login.
-Transferring points this way doesn’t have many of the bugs and frustrations that transferring them other ways can have.
+If you’re transferring Avios between Aer Lingus, British Airways and Iberia only, the easiest way to do so is through the Avios.com website using your AerClub login.
+Transferring points using an AerClub account doesn’t have many of the bugs and frustrations that British Airways or Iberia can have.

-Unfortunately, Qatar Airways currently allows transfers to and from British Airways only, so you’ll have to use British Airways as an intermediary if you want to transfer Avios between Qatar Airways and Aer Lingus or Iberia.
+Unfortunately, Finnair and Qatar Airways currently allow transfers to and from British Airways only, so you’ll have to use British Airways as an intermediary.
+For instance, if you want to transfer Avios from Finnair to Aer Lingus or to Iberia, you’ll need to transfer to British Airways first.
+The same goes for transfers between Qatar Airways and Aer Lingus or Iberia.
+Transfers into or out of Finnair Plus or Qatar Airways can’t currently be executed through Avios.com.

-The best way to transfer points between British Airways and Qatar Airways is by linking your two accounts on either the British Airways website or the Qatar Airways website.
-You can’t transfer rewards between these two programs on Avios.com.
+The best way to transfer points between British Airways and Finnair or Qatar Airways is by linking your accounts on the British Airways website.
+You can also link your accounts on the Finnair website or Qatar Airways website.

 Transferring Avios to/from Aer Lingus